Varun988/accessops-mcp-server/README.md

 AccessOps MCP Server is a production-style **Model Context Protocol (MCP)** project built in Python.
 It demonstrates how an AI assistant can safely interact with enterprise access-operation workflows using MCP tools, resources, prompts, structured error handling, audit logging, human-in-the-loop approvals, and role-based authorization.

-This project is designed as a beginner-friendly learning project and also as a resume-worthy implementation that shows how MCP can be used in real enterprise scenarios.
+This project is designed as a beginner-friendly learning project  that shows how MCP can be used in real enterprise scenarios.

 ---